 Open enrollment is an important time each year because it gives you the opportunity to adjust your employee benefits.
-It allows you to sign up for health insurance, add a child or make changes to other benefits.
-Many employers will slightly change their plans and the things that they offer during open enrollment, you may need to adjust according to the plans that are currently being offered to you.
+It allows you to sign up for health insurance, add a child, or make changes to other benefits.
+Many employers will slightly change their plans and the things that they offer during the open enrollment, you may need to adjust according to the plans that are currently being offered to you.
 Some employers will also require action on your part or you may be unenrolled from plans.
 It is important to carefully read the documents that are given to you so that you can make the necessary changes and keep your employee benefits.
 Open enrollment is a great time to look at the amount you are contributing to retirement and seeing if you can increase it.

 How Have My Needs Changed This Year?